aspineon/spring-boot-rest-aws/readme.md

 .
 Made one query to the url, will see if it changes anything tomorrow.
 .
 On 18th Apr, 2019:
 .
 Put, Copy, Post, List req: 1078 - 53.9% : app still up
 .
 Total bill amt still at 42 INR
+.
+On 19th Apr, 2019 at 2000 hrs:
+.
+Put, Copy, Post, List req: 1078 - 53.9% : the app is still up
+.
+Total billamt still at 42 INR